-- 30. In the event that a tree fails, TRDC will always have a member of the trees and landscape team available during normal office hours (Mon-Fri, 9am to 5pm) to co-ordinate reactive tree works. - 31.
-Outside of these hours, TRDC has an informal process of dealing with trees on Council owned land through the Grounds Maintenance team.
+- 30. In the event that a tree fails, the Council will always have a member of the trees and landscape team available during normal office hours (Mon-Fri, 9am to 5pm) to coordinate reactive tree works. - 31.
+Outside of these hours, the Council has an informal process of dealing with trees on Council owned land through the Grounds Maintenance team.
 However, a more formal system for dealing with issues will be developed as part of the new Tree Strategy.